Corporate governance: Stakeholder interests

-All parties to corporate governance have an interest, whether direct or indirect, in the financial performance of the corporation.
+All parties, not just shareholders, to corporate governance have an interest, whether direct or indirect, in the financial performance of the corporation.
 Directors, workers and management receive salaries, benefits and reputation, while investors expect to receive financial returns.
 For lenders, it is specified interest payments, while returns to equity investors arise from dividend distributions or capital gains on their stock.
 Customers are concerned with the certainty of the provision of goods and services of an appropriate quality; suppliers are concerned with compensation for their goods or services, and possible continued trading relationships.
 These parties provide value to the corporation in the form of financial, physical, human and other forms of capital.
 Many parties may also be concerned with corporate social performance.

 A key factor in a party's decision to participate in or engage with a corporation is their confidence that the corporation will deliver the party's expected outcomes.
 When categories of parties (stakeholders) do not have sufficient confidence that a corporation is being controlled and directed in a manner consistent with their desired outcomes, they are less likely to engage with the corporation.
 When this becomes an endemic system feature, the loss of confidence and participation in markets may affect many other stakeholders, and increases the likelihood of political action.
 There is substantial interest in how external systems and institutions, including markets, influence corporate governance.